 While you will continue working with us as a doctor and receive a share of your billings, you could consider putting your new wealth to work.
 Please click the link below to view a short video with Property Investment Expert Chris Gray explaining just one of your many options.

 The Accelerator Program is designed for practice owners who wish to work with an experienced team of skin cancer medicine professionals to scale their practice.
 We work with you, your doctors, and staff to help identify the areas that could be improved on, build a plan for execution, and monitor the results.
-The program also provides the owner and the NSCC team with the opportunity to get to know each other, understand how we all work and grow the practice together prior to the exit.
+The program also provides the owner and the NSCC team with the opportunity to get to know each other, understand how we all work and grow the practice together.

 We would appreciate the opportunity to help you achieve your goals – personally, professionally, and financially, and welcome your practice into our group of ‘centres of excellence in skin cancer medicine’.